Christmas-Tree Theme: Miniature Baskets

 1. Collect the Baskets

 Collect a variety of miniature baskets throughout the year.
 They come in many shapes and colors.
 You can spot these at dollar stores or yard sales.
 Usually, they are priced quite low.
 I like little things, but still have to curb my collecting instincts.
 I don't feel guilty with these as they store away quite compactly in a single box.

 I like the look of a variety of baskets rather than all the same.
 My tree includes vintage baskets and new ones of all shapes.

 2. Find a Small Tree to Decorate

 Get a small tree.
 The three-foot artificial tree works well with tiny baskets.
-It's small enough to tuck into a dining room or an entryway or even feature on a table top.
+It's small enough to tuck into a dining room or an entryway or even feature on a tabletop.
 This size stores away quite compactly for next season.

 I found mine at Walmart at the after-Christmas sale for just $3 a few years back.
 It even had lights already on it.
-It was such a good deal, that I bought three of them and decorate each one with a different theme.
+It was such a good deal, that I bought three of them and decorated each one with a different theme.

 My entryway has one with pinecones and items from nature on it.
-My guest room little tree has ornaments that are all glass and it's really sparkly.
+My guest room little tree has ornaments that are all glass, and it's really sparkly.
 The basket tree goes in my dining room adjacent to the great room where we spend a lot of time.

 I place the diminutive tree on a box to give it a little elevation.

 3. Start Decorating: Tips for Hanging the Baskets